8 Bizarre New Years Eve Traditions in Panama

 YouTube video

-Maybe some of these Panamanian rituals would be a good tradition to start even if you don’t live in Panama!
+Some of these Panamanian rituals might be a good tradition to start even if you don’t live in Panama!

-Here are some Covid related Effigies (also called Judas Dolls) from December 2021
+Here are some Effigies (also called Judas Dolls)

 Mr. Fauci